Cascades on Networks with Functional Structure: Analysis: Macroscopic Seeds

-While the results derived above are quite general, they are also rather difficult to interpret.
-In this section, we consider the special case of independent and identically distributed degrees to illustrate some of the behaviors of the system.
+While the results derived above are quite general, they are also difficult to interpret.
+In this section, we consider the special case of i.i.d.~degrees to illustrate some behaviors of the system.
 We assume